ThomasFabula/KabelNewMedia/README.md

 ## Short history
-Kabel New Media AG, based in Hamburg, was a well-known German Dorcom full-service agency led by Peter Kabel, which became famous in the New Economy through rapid growth and a spectacular stock market listing in 1999, but ultimately had to file for bankruptcy in 2001 due to the bursting of the dot-com bubble.
+Kabel New Media AG, based in Hamburg, was a well-known German Dot.com full-service agency led by Peter Kabel, which became famous in the New Economy through rapid growth and a spectacular stock market listing in 1999, but ultimately had to file for bankruptcy in 2001 due to the bursting of the dot-com bubble.
 The company designed websites and complex e-commerce system applications, including SAP integration, acquired many